TRENT-OS/sdk-resources/rpi3_sd_card/README.md

 This directory contains files related to the Raspberry Pi platform

 ## Files
-These files represent the SD card setup that allows running a custom kernel image on the raspberry (TRENTOS-M image in our case).
+These files represent the SD card setup that allows running a custom kernel image on the raspberry (TRENTOS image in our case).
 The required files are:
 - bootcode.bin - Loads GPU firmware and boots GPU, available here:
   * https://github.com/raspberrypi/firmware/tree/master/boot